 Practitioner Negligence

-For personal injury or wrongful death cases arising from the negligence of practitioners, noneconomic damages are capped at $500,000 per claimant, regardless of the number of defendants.
-No practitioner shall be liable for more than $500,000 in noneconomic damages, regardless of the number of claimants.
+For personal injury or wrongful death cases arising from the negligence of practitioners, noneconomic damages were capped at $500,000 per claimant, regardless of the number of defendants.
+No practitioner could be liable for more than $500,000 in noneconomic damages, regardless of the number of claimants.

 Nonpractitioner Negligence

-In cases arising from a nonpractitioner’s negligence, Florida caps noneconomic damages at $750,000 per claimant, regardless of the number of defendants.
+In cases arising from a nonpractitioner’s negligence, Florida once capped noneconomic damages at $750,000 per claimant, regardless of the number of defendants.

 Emergency Services and Care

-For cases involving practitioners providing emergency services and care, noneconomic damages are capped at $150,000 per claimant, with a total cap of $300,000 for all claimants from all practitioner defendants.
-For nonpractitioner defendants providing emergency services and care, noneconomic damages are capped at $750,000 per claimant, with a total cap of $1.5 million for all claimants from all nonpractitioner defendants.
+For cases involving practitioners providing emergency services and care, noneconomic damages were capped at $150,000 per claimant, with a total cap of $300,000 for all claimants from all practitioner defendants.
+For nonpractitioner defendants providing emergency services and care, noneconomic damages were capped at $750,000 per claimant, with a total cap of $1.5 million for all claimants from all nonpractitioner defendants.

 Medicaid Recipient Cases

-In cases involving practitioners providing medical services and care to Medicaid recipients, noneconomic damages are capped at $300,000 per claimant, with a cap of $200,000 for each practitioner defendant, unless the claimant can prove the practitioner acted in a wrongful manner.
+In cases involving practitioners providing medical services and care to Medicaid recipients, noneconomic damages were capped at $300,000 per claimant, with a cap of $200,000 for each practitioner defendant, unless the claimant could prove the practitioner acted in a wrongful manner.

 Exceptions and Adjustments

-In certain cases, the statute allows for higher caps on noneconomic damages.
-If the negligence resulted in a “permanent vegetative state” or wrongful death, the cap increases to $1 million for practitioner defendants and $1.5 million for nonpractitioner defendants.
-Additionally, if the trial court determines that a manifest injustice would occur without an increase in noneconomic damages, and the trier of fact determines that the defendant's negligence caused a catastrophic injury, the cap may be increased to $1 million for practitioner defendants and $1.5 million for nonpractitioner defendants.
+In certain cases, the statute allowed for higher caps on noneconomic damages.
+If the negligence resulted in a “permanent vegetative state” or wrongful death, the cap increased to $1 million for practitioner defendants and $1.5 million for nonpractitioner defendants.
+Additionally, if the trial court determined that a manifest injustice would occur without an increase in noneconomic damages, and the trier of fact determined that the defendant's negligence caused a catastrophic injury, the cap could be increased to $1 million for practitioner defendants and $1.5 million for nonpractitioner defendants.

 Setoff and Sovereign Immunity

-The statute specifies that any reduction in noneconomic damages due to these caps should occur after making reductions for comparative fault and before applying any setoffs.
-This section does not apply to actions governed by Florida's sovereign immunity law under section 768.28.
+The statute stated that any reduction in noneconomic damages due to the caps should occur after making reductions for comparative fault and before applying any setoffs.
+This section did not apply to actions governed by Florida's sovereign immunity law under Section 768.28.

-In summary, Florida's damages caps in medical malpractice cases vary depending on the type of defendant and the circumstances of the case.
-While these caps are intended to provide a balance between compensating injured patients and protecting healthcare providers from excessive liability, they remain a controversial aspect of medical malpractice law in Florida.
+In summary, Florida's damages caps in medical malpractice cases would vary, depending on the type of defendant and the circumstances of the case.
+While these caps were intended to provide a balance between compensating injured patients and protecting healthcare providers from excessive liability, they were ultimately struck down as a violation of equal protection.

 Damages Caps and Arbitration in Medical Malpractice Cases